wilsonoao/patch_selection/README.md

 The theta value is constrained to lie within this range.
 It is recommended that both values are ≥ 1, and that `theta_start` > `theta_end`.
 ### `--k`
-Controls the slope of the sigmoid function about theta_function.
+Controls the slope of the sigmoid function used in the theta computation.

 **Formula**
 \[
 \theta = \theta_{\text{start}}